mikemcgowan/lua-scripts/README.md

 - [x] Move "Make Markdown month" here
 - [x] Move "Exercism utils" here
-- [ ] Port "Kotlin Branch Status" to Lua and move here
+- [x] Port "Kotlin Branch Status" to Lua and move here
+- [ ] The " vs X " column header where X is the base branch needs truncating as can overflow